teh750/Management-System/README.md

-# This is my Window Programming subject project
+# Sticky Notes – Window Programming Project

-this is Pharmacy Management System by using C# ide and using microsoft access as database (individual project)
+This is a individual project developed during my Window Programming subject for the Diploma in Information Technology course.
+The project is a Hospital-management system application with Microsoft Access used as the database management tool.